Shorncliffe Pier Renewal Project - Community History Project

 - watch the embedded Flickr slideshow.
 To read photo captions, view in full screen mode

 - view the photos in the 'Shorncliffe Pier' set in Council's Flickr account

-With Council committing $20 million to the restoration of the Pier, we want to capture your stories and photos about this much-loved Brisbane icon.
-Maybe you said 'I do' on the Pier, or caught your first fish there?
-Or maybe you have other happy memories of times at the Pier?
+With Council committing $20 million to the restoration of the Pier, we wanted to capture your stories and photos about this much-love Brisbane icon.

 For more information, phone the Shorncliffe Pier Renewal Project information line on 1800 884 681.